dockstore/dockstore-documentation/docs/launch-with/launch.rst

 Launch Legacy Tools
 ~~~~~~~~~~~~~~~~~~~
-If you have a tool registered without using GitHub apps, then you have a legacy tool registered on
+If you registered a tool on Dockstore without using GitHub apps, then you have a legacy tool.
-Dockstore.
 You may want to test it out for your own work.
 For now you
 can use the Dockstore command-line interface (CLI) to run several useful
 commands: